 As Venture Capitalist Tomasz Tunguz stated in a recent interview: “Content is one of the few forms of marketing that has a compounding return.”

-To prove this point, he wrote an excellent post detailing how high-quality content will generate the required results, not only in the present but also in the long run.
-Evergreen content forms the backbone of your website, and even though the number of views decay, it does so at a modest rate.
+To prove this point, he wrote an excellent post on the Compounding Returns of Content Marketing detailing how high-quality content will generate the required results, not only in the present but also in the long run.
+Evergreen content forms the backbone of your website, and even though the number of views decays, it does so at a modest rate.

 Content marketers must execute the skill of combining and marketing evergreen content, temporal blogs, and highly dynamic posts to extract maximum value from content.